wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    The fastest and easiest way to use Consul is to use the Hashcorp-Managed <a name="HCPCloud">Hashicorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.

-   PROTIP: Initial availability is on Azure only.
+   PROTIP: Initial availability is on Azure only. https://www.hashicorp.com/products/consul/service-on-azure
+   <a target="_blank" href="https://www.hashicorp.com/blog/consul-service-on-azure-production-tier">announced Sep 2020</a>

    <a target="_blank" href="https://www.youtube.com/watch?v=YowP4xV2Jf0&list=PL81sUbsFNc5bT9C9ZZxg4biWcwzkPGEfk&index=7" title="Oct 14, 2020">VIDEO:
    "Introduction to HashiCorp Cloud Platform (HCP): Goals and Components"</a>